grisuIIARCHLINUX/no-donation-xmrig/README.md

-For Windows please click the "Build from source" link and follow it for my source since its way to complicated to list here
+For Windows please click the "Build from source" link and follow it for my source since i dont use windows and dont know anything about it

 ## Usage
 The preferred way to configure the miner is the [JSON config file](https://xmrig.com/docs/miner/config) as it is more flexible and human friendly.
 The [command line interface](https://xmrig.com/docs/miner/command-line-options) does not cover all features, such as mining profiles for different algorithms.
 Important options can be changed during runtime without miner restart by editing the config file or executing [API](https://xmrig.com/docs/miner/api) calls.